NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Discontinue nixdoc's custom format

 **Observing**: Nixdoc currently provides some format that can generate documentation from a small fraction of files in nixpkgs, Namely the files for `.lib` functions.
-The folder provides a consistent community convention that allows the building of static documentation.
+The directory provides a consistent community convention that allows the building of static documentation.
 Applying nixdoc to files outside that directory is only partially possible due to the lack of a standard doc-comment format.

 **Considering**: Should we propose the `nixdoc` format as a community standard?